One Way Distance: 3.1 miles

 Fee: none

 The Mack Ridge trail is part of the Kokopelli Trails system just south of Interstate 70 between Loma and Mack.
-The Kokopelli Trails are some of the most popular mountain bike trails in western Colorado.
+The Kokopelli Trails are some of the most popular mountain bike, hiking and running trails in Western Colorado.
 The Mack Ridge trailhead is about 2.25 miles west of the Kokopelli Trailhead on the Hawkeye Road.
 If you would rather drive down to exit 11 on Interstate 70 you can drive east on the Hawkeye Road for about 1.9 miles to get to the Mack Ridge trailhead.
-The Mack Ridge trailhead is a couple tenths of a mile up the hill from the Hawkeye Road.
+The actual trailhead is a couple tenths of a mile up the hill from the Hawkeye Road.
 If you aren't in a vehicle with moderate to high clearance you can park at the bottom of the hill and walk up to the trailhead from there.

 The trail starts up the ridge as it leaves the trailhead but after a short distance it heads around to the backside of the hill.
 After traversing the backside of the hill the trail starts climbing back to the ridge.

-The trail gains in elevation with each encounter with the ridge and the views become more spectacular the higher you get.
+Gaining in elevation with each encounter with the ridge the views become more spectacular the higher you get.
 At this point about a mile of the hike is already in the bag.
-Compared to the Moore Fun trail this one must be a breeze for the bikers.
+The craggy cliffs are common roosting spots for various birds including pigeons which of all things seem out of place in the wild.

 After coming around the back of the hill it's back to the ridge once more.
-At about 1.5 miles into the hike I was almost halfway done with the Mack Ridge trail.
+This spot is about 1.5 miles into the hike.

 The trail now begins following a road that leads away from the cliffs.
 This area is pretty much the high point of the trail.
 The mountain is a lot flatter in this area like a large mesa that eventually slopes off to the north and west.
-At round 1.7 miles there is a trail marker that directs you onto a single track trail and off of the road.
-Biker trails being what they are this one once more heads back towards the ridge.
+At around 1.7 miles there is a trail marker that directs you onto a single track trail and off of the road.

 Back at the ridge again the trail barely clings to the rim as it follows along the narrow lip of a path.
 This continues until about 2.5 miles into the hike.